Our knowledge of orthopaedics. Your best health.

 Arthrodesis

-In this procedure, your doctor removes the arthritic joint surfaces, then inserts screws, wires, or plates to hold the surfaces together until the bones heal.
-Arthrodesis is commonly used for patients who have severe bunions or severe arthritis, and for patients who have had previous unsuccessful bunion surgery.
+In this procedure, which is also called a fusion, your doctor removes the arthritic joint surfaces, then inserts screws, wires, or plates to hold the surfaces together until the bones heal.

 X-rays of an arthritic foot before and after arthrodesis

-The x-ray on the left shows severe arthritis of the MTP joint.
+The X-ray on the left shows severe arthritis of the MTP joint.
 After arthrodesis (shown on the right), the entire foot is realigned.
 An advantage of arthrodesis is that no additional procedures are necessary to correct the bunion.

 Exostectomy

 In this procedure, your doctor removes the bump from your toe joint.
-Exostectomy alone is seldom used to treat bunions because it does not realign the joint.
+Exostectomy alone is rarely used to treat bunions because it does not realign the joint.
 Even when combined with soft tissue procedures, exostectomy rarely corrects the cause of the bunion.

 Exostectomy is most often performed as one part of an entire corrective surgery that includes osteotomy, as well as soft-tissue procedures.
 If a doctor performs exostectomy without osteotomy, however, the bunion deformity often returns.